LME gears up for warehouse deliveries review

-The LME's warehousing operations have been dogged by controversy since big banks and trading houses including Goldman Sachs (GS.N) and JP Morgan Chase (JPM.N) bought warehousing operations.
+The LME's warehousing operations have been dogged by controversy since big banks and trading houses including Goldman Sachs and JP Morgan Chase bought warehousing operations.

 LME regulations allow companies operating warehouses in the global network registered by the exchange to release a fraction of their inventories each day, leading to long queues to collect metal.